International Students House

 Finding a Community During the Holiday Season

-While most native students go home to spend the holidays with friends and family, expensive travel costs mean that international students often end up spending Christmas at university.
-If most of your friends have gone home this can potentially make this time feel very lonely, so keep reading to know how you can find a community to spend the holidays in London.
+While some students get to go home to spend the holidays with friends and family, expensive travel costs mean that international students often end up spending Christmas at their university or in their student accommodation.
+This can be a lonely time so it’s important to try and find a community to spend the holiday with.

 Look for Groups From Your Country